johncobb/avr_328p_blinky/README.md

 ### Moving forward
 Ok, we built the toolchain and deployment scripts now its time to use what we will use for production.
 Makefiles allow us to place all build/clean/flash commands into one simple to use file.
 Each microcontroller has a unique set of parameters prior to compiling and deploying.
 These commands are listed a the top of the Make file and are easily changed.

-Below is a snippet of Makefile parametes that would be changed to target your project
+Below is a snippet of Makefile parametes that would be changed to target your project.

+## Important Note
+Make sure the Makefile CLK matches the target device's clock.

 ```console
 # parameters (make changes accordingly)
 # project name